srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 - **A first-class function is a function treated as first-class citizens**, i.e. treated like any other variable.
 - A first-class function can be:
-  - **Functions as an argument** - passed as an argument to another function.
+  - **Functions as an argument** — passed as an argument to another function.
 It can also be called as higher-order function.
-  - **Function return functions** - can be returned as a result of a function.
+  - **Function return functions** — can be returned as a result of a function.
 It can also be called as higher-order function.
-  - **Functions as values** - assigned to a regular variable.
+  - **Functions as values** — assigned to a regular variable.
 It can also be stored as an array, object, map etc.
-- A **higher-order function*is only possible because of first-class functions.
+- A **higher-order function** is only possible because of first-class functions.
 It can either a function that receives another function as an argument or a function that returns a new function.

 ## Pure functions and Referential transparency

 FP categorizes functions into two categories: _pure_ and _impure_.

 **_Pure functions_ have two elemental guarantees**:
-- **Deterministic**— The same input always creates the same output.
+- **Deterministic** — The same input always creates the same output.
 The return value of a _pure_ function must solely depend on its input arguments.
-- **No side effects*— They are self-contained without any kind of side effect.
+- **No side effects** — They are self-contained without any kind of side effect.
 The code cannot affect the global or local state, like changing argument values or using any I/O. No side effects means, **it should be immutable**.

 Example of a _Pure function_:
 ```java